 - Warranty: 2-year warranty, 90-day commercial

 You may have heard about WEN as the brand is famous for its powerful electric tools.
-Like their other robust electric tools, professionals and DIYers loved this WEN 4214 12-inch drill press as well.
+Like their other robust electric tools, professionals and DIYers also loved this WEN 4214 12-inch drill press.
 The 4214 variable speed benchtop drill is another incredible tool from Wen and smoothly cuts through metal.
 This 12-inch drill press is equipped with a digital display, and with that, you can know the exact speed of the drill.
-We have mentioned earlier; speed is critical while you are using the drill press for metal.
+We have mentioned earlier speed is critical while you are using the drill press for metal.

 Moreover, you can set the variable speed settings according to your need.
 The drill press has speed settings between 580 and 3,200 RPM in very fine increments.

 The drill press has three 1/8-inches of chuck and an adjustable depth so that you can achieve repeatable outputs.
-It has a 2/3-horsepower motor, and that delivers more than enough power to finish nearly every kind of shop project.
+It has a 2/3-horsepower motor that delivers more than enough power to finish nearly every kind of shop project.
 The powerful induction motor of this drill press also has ball bearings to confirm extended life with balanced performance.
-The drill press is equipped with an adjustable worktable, and you can move up to 45 degrees right and left.
+The drill press has an adjustable worktable, and you can move up to 45 degrees right and left.
 The table also has a crank handle for raising and lowering purposes.